t-donnenfeld/todo-app/README.md

 - De-couple basic auth from integration tests
 - Switch application authentication to OAuth
 - Security on categories ?
 Any user can currently delete any category

+### Personal thoughts

+I thought the exercise was enjoyable as it is simple but yet forces you to demonstrate global understanding, project is small enough for you to take time to code not too much in a hurry and it is also nice to work on every layer starting from a greenfield project.
+I also had a bit of fun deploying it :)

+.
+I hope this project suits your expectations !